 - register your travel and contact details, so we can contact you in an emergency

-- organise comprehensive travel insurance and check what circumstances and activities are not covered by your policy.
-You must be able to produce evidence of travel insurance to enter Venezuela.
+- organise comprehensive travel insurance and check what circumstances and activities are not covered by your policy, noting that you must be able to produce evidence of travel insurance to enter Venezuela

 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
+A visa or tourist card is required to enter Venezuela, along with a valid passport and proof of onward travel (such as a return flight).
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest Embassy or Consulate of Venezuela for the most up to date information.

 The Venezuelan government has advised that all foreigners in Venezuela must hold a current travel insurance policy.
 Foreigners travelling to Venezuela without appropriate travel insurance may be denied entry or be required to purchase a policy when entering the country.